How to go freelance

 Knowing your audience is an essential part of marketing.
 Look at your competition, find out where your audience hang out online (do they chat on Twitter or do they prefer Instagram?) and find out what their interests are.

 Create a ‘dream client’ profile.
-Give them a name, age, gender and back-story.
+Give them a name, demographic and back-story.
+What are their hopes?
+What are their struggles?
 If you intend to work with organisations or brands, write up a list of ‘dream brands’ too.

 Now you need to establish yourself as an expert in the field.
 Writing articles and blogs is a great way to do this.
 Show your audience you know what you’re talking about by providing value for free (at first!).
 If your audience trusts you and knows you provide value, they’ll be more willing to pay for your services down the line.